-1% of students will from below to above the 25%tile on Fastbridge Math.
+1% of 5th grade students will go from below to above the 25%tile on Fastbridge Math.
 An additional 4% of students will perform within the proficient range in CAASPP Math; and an additional 2% of students will score within the proficient range on the CAASPP English Language Arts assessment.